maximumberlin76-gif/Resonance-Window-Retention-Resonance-Window-and-Retention-Theorem-in-Nonlinear-Open-Dissipative-Dy/README.md

 - C(t)

-represents coherent structural contribution and regenerative organizational processes,
+represents general endogenous structural coherence and regenerative support of organizational persistence,

 and: